The homology of $\mathrm{tmf}$: Introduction

 \subsection{Acknowledgments}

-I would like to thank heartily Mike Hopkins for introducing me to the subject and for suggesting this project.
-I would also like to thank Mark Behrens, Dustin Clausen, Tyler Lawson, Jacob Lurie, and Vesna Stojanoska for many helpful answers to my questions, and Lennart Meier and Niko Naumann for several comments on a draft of this paper.
-This work was supported by the Herchel Smith summer fellowship at Harvard.
+I would like to thank heartily Mike Hopkins for suggesting this project and sharing his ideas.
+I would also like to thank Mark Behrens, Dustin Clausen, Tyler Lawson, Jacob Lurie, Lennart Meier, Niko Naumann, and Vesna Stojanoska for helpful discussions, and the referee for numerous comments.